garettB/TELUS_IoT_Getting_Started/README.md

 This tutorial will help get you started with the TELUS LTE-M IoT Starter Kit, giving you some background on the kit and walking you through the entire process of getting the Kit configured to send data to your own Microsoft Azure instance.

-## Let’s start with some background:
+## Let’s start with some background

 ### The Kit

 The Kit Consists of 3 Parts:
 1. BG96 shield Cat.M1/NB1 & EGPRS module with added support for GPS
 A 2FF SIM connector accommodates the TELUS Starter SIM that is included in the kit for connecting to the internet via TELUS’ virtual dedicated IoT network
 2. X-NUCLEO-IKS01A2 sensor board for the STM32
 It is equipped with Arduino UNO R3 connector layout and is designed around the LSM6DSL 3D accelerometer and 3D gyroscope, the LSM303AGR 3D accelerometer and 3D magnetometer, the HTS221 humidity and temperature sensor and the LPS22HB pressure sensor